Installation & Care

 It is extremely important to treat your space prior to installation to make sure that an exisiting weeds, plants or lawns have been killed off so that they do not overtake your young plugs when they are establishing.
 We can’t stress this enough!
 Take extra time and extra care to make sure you’ve killed off everything before you install your plugs and save yourself some major stress!

 Often, this is a several week process.
 After killing off your existing lawn or weeds with a product such as Round-Up Weed and Grass Killer, you will want to wait one day and then begin to regularly water your space to encourage existing weeds and grass to come up.
 Apply another application to anything that pops up.
 Repeat this process until everything is eradicated.
 The chemical absorbs through the leaf and stem only so its killing power won’t spread to non-target plants through soil, but to be safe wait one week after your last application before installing UC Verde Buffalograss.
 Taking the time to do this before installation will save you from the headache of having isolate the weeds or old grass from the establishing UC Verde plugs.
-Here is a list of helpful advice from the Lazy Gardens blog on what to do before your installation!
+Here is a list of helpful advice from the Lazy Gardens blog

 Not taking the time to properly prep your space could mean having to deal with invading grasses and weeds while trying not to harm your newly planted Buffalograss plugs.
 Trust me, it will be a huge pain in the butt!
 Take all the extra steps you need to make sure you’ve eradicated everything!